AntBezr/pokedex2.0/README.md

 - ReactJs
 - Css
+- axios

 ## Setup and usage

 Choose the generation of pokemon and the page will show all pokemons of this generation.
-Additionally if you looking for certain pokemon you can filter them by type or type its name in search bar
+Additionally if you looking for certain pokemon you can find it with it's name in search bar

 Live page will be [here]()